Belén Gache

-Belén Gache (Buenos Aires, 1960) is a Spanish-Argentinian novelist and experimental writer.
+Belén Gache (Buenos Aires, 1960) is an Argentine-Spanish novelist and experimental writer.

 Of Spanish and Gibraltarian descent, she was born in Buenos Aires.
 She lives in Madrid.
 She graduated from the University of Buenos Aires where she was professor in narratology and literary theory.
 Her work has diversified into different literary forms.
 Departing from narrative, she became a pioneer of electronic literature producing since 1996 various forms of expanded and hypertextual writings.

 Narrative

 Identified with the postmodern literature movement, her novels are characterized by fragmentation, hyper-realism and the use of unreliable narrators.
 Influenced by minimalism and anti-novel, her fictions are written in first person and present tense by misfit and quasi-paranoid female protagonists.

 Her first novel Luna India (Indian Moon), was shortlisted in the Planeta Award Biblioteca del Sur, and was published in 1994.

 Her second novel Divina Anarquia(Divine Anarchy)(1999), deals with the lack of genealogy and the imaginary histories of the narrator.

 Lunas eléctricas para las noches sin luna (Electric moons for moonless nights)(2004) takes place in 1910, during the celebrations of the 100th anniversary of Argentine Independence, in a Buenos Aires whose population was mainly composed of European immigrants.
 In this context a detective plot with political connotations is developed, narrated from the point of view of a mythomaniac teenager daughter of Spaniards.